jeromecoupe/sassgrids/readme.md

 - latest versions of Opera / Firefox / Chrome / Safari
 - IE10 and above

+## Choose your own class names

+You can choose you own class names for the grid and for grid units.
+Maybe you work at scale and want to [namespace those classes](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/), or you simple do not like the classnames I used.

+- `$grid-mainclass` defaults to `.grid` or `%grid`
+- `$grid-unitclass` defaults to `.grid__unit` or `%grid__unit`

+BEM notation is enforced because that's what I use.
+Feel free to modify the code and change that too if you want.

 ## Available classes and proportions

 We are talking about proportional grids so these classes mean "spanning [proportion] of its parent's width".
 The default configuration allows you to combine 2 grids (10 and 12 units) but you can easily create your own grid or combination of grids using the $grid-columns parameter.